kroganlab/bp_utils/af.template.dir/README.md

 ### 1) MSA management

-MSA creation is included in the main alphafold python script, but it does benefit from access to a GPU.
+MSA creation is included in the main alphafold python script, but it does not actually benefit from access to a GPU.
+MSA generation can take hours. so we want the MSA step to run on the more plentiful CPU nodes.
 Two approaches are possible here.
-Submit regular jobs to non-GPU nodes and kill the jobs manually or let them die when time limit is reached (edit and submit job script `af.noGPU.sh`).
-Or **recommended**, submit jobs with a special locked file that will cause alphafold to crash when it tries to write to it.
-This is activated in job script `af.msa.sh`.
-As above, edit the task numbers, then submit with
+Submit regular jobs to non-GPU nodes and then kill/let-die the jobs after MSA is complete (edit and submit job script `af.noGPU.sh`).
+Or **recommended:**, submit jobs that create a special locked file that will cause alphafold to crash when it tries to write to it upon MSA completion.
+This optin is activated in job script `af.msa.sh`.
+As above, edit the task numbers in the .sh, then submit with

 ```
 qsub af.msa.sh